Ergodicity and mixing for locally monotone stochastic evolution equations: Introduction

 \subsection{The methods}

 Our main result Theorem~\ref{thm:main} below is proved in Section~\ref{sec:proof}.
 The proof consists of the following steps.
 First, we derive certain a priori estimates for the solutions.
 These lead to the $e$-property of the semigroup, that is, the uniform-in-time equicontinuity of the Feller semigroup $P_t F(x):=\E[F(X_t^x)]$, applied to a bounded Lipschitz function $F:H\to\R$.
-It can be viewed a coupling condition at infinity.
+It can be viewed as a coupling condition at infinity.
 In many cases, the $e$-property is implied by the asymptotic strong Feller property by duality arguments \cite{SW:12}.
+Together with weak topological irreducibility, the $e$-property implies uniqueness of the invariant measure \cite{KSS:12}.
 For monotone drift SPDEs with additive noise, the $e$-property follows trivially from Gronwall's lemma.
 Similarly, by the standard Gronwall lemma, one obtains an estimate of the form

 Under suitable conditions on $K< 0$ and $\rho$, the time integral can be bounded pathwise by local monotonicity and It\^o's lemma by a function of the norm of the initial datum $x$ and a (local) martingale, and some lower order terms of bounded variation.
 The exponential moment of the martingale can be controlled by a multiple of the exponential of the quadratic variation.
 A similar estimate has been proposed by Butkovsky, Kulik and Scheutzow in \cite{BKS:20,KS:18} for a general setup for couplings, however for non-degenerate noise.